 - There is no public liability for an employee working from their home, provided they are not using the premises to engage the public.

-- Mitigation Measure: The employee should not receive visitors on work-related matters at the remote worksite while telecommuting.
+- Mitigation Measure: The employee should not receive visitors on work-related matters at the remote worksite while remote working.

 - The employee’s personal auto liability coverage is primary and must comply with UC Policy G-28 on regulations governing travel.